masonclouse/categorical-sectional/readme.md

 ### Wiring the WS2811

+Refer to the LED documentation to determine whether the male or female end of the LED strand is the input side.
+This is important as the LEDs will only work if power is supplied to the right end of the strand.

 If you are using multiple strands of lights, plug them together.
-Tape off the red and blue tap wires between the connectors and at the end of the strand.
+Tape off the red and blue tap wires between the connectors and at the output end of the strand.

-Leave the red and blue wire at the start of the strand for the moment.
+Leave the red and blue wire at the input end for the moment.

 ### The Barrel Jack Adapter

-For the barrel jack, use the two thinner wires that come out of the top of the plastic connector from the LED lights.
+For the barrel jack, use the two thinner wires that come out of the input end of the LED strand.

 One is red, the other blue.

-- Blue -> Barrel jack minus
+- Blue -> Barrel jack negative
 - Red -> Barrel jack positive

 #### Wiring Detail For Barrel Jack